OxfordEconomics/CountryLists/README.md

 ## Python

-To update the CountryList-XX.csv files, just download or clone this repository to your PC, then double click the *RunAll.bat* file in the *code* folder.
+The Python files are to update the the CountryList-XX.csv files.
+To do so,  download or clone this repository to your PC, then double click the *RunAll.bat* file in the *code* folder.